Registering devices to Pexip Infinity

 Pexip Infinity can act as a SIP registrar and H.323 gatekeeper, which means that you can register SIP and H.323 endpoints directly to Pexip Infinity.
 This allows Pexip Infinity to route calls to those registered devices without having to go via an external SIP proxy or H.323 gatekeeper, or rely on DNS.

-Pexip Connect desktop apps can also register to Pexip Infinity Conferencing Nodes.
+Pexip Connect desktop apps and other third-party devices can also register to Pexip Infinity Conferencing Nodes.
 This allows these devices to receive calls via Pexip Infinity and use directory lookup services.

 Devices can only register to Pexip Infinity with a permitted alias and by supplying valid credentials (if authentication is required).
 Allowed aliases and their associated credentials can be configured manually, or they can be bulk provisioned from directory information contained in a Windows Active Directory LDAP server, or any other LDAP-accessible database.